-The Washington Center (TWC)
+The Washington Center

-The Fischer Institute partnership with The Washington Center (TWC) in Washington D.C. provides qualifying Nichols students with seminars and internships in our nation's capital.
+The Washington Center (TWC) in Washington D.C. provides qualifying Nichols students with seminars and internships in our nation's capital.
 Placements are made with Executive branch agencies and Congress, with local governments, law enforcement and security, not-for-profit national headquarters, private firms.
 Nichols benefactor, Robert C. Fischer, began TWC partnership which continues to thrive at Nichols with both students and faculty benefitting from Robert Fischer's generosity.

-Students may enroll in this program for academic credit utilizing specific program experiential learning requirements (490, 491, 492, 494, 494).
+Students may enroll in this program for academic credit utilizing specific program experiential learning requirements (490, 491,

+492, 494, 494).
 Students should contact their program chair for approval.
 Students can learn about all Fischer events and programs through Twitter, electronic billboards on campus, print media, as well as through the Fischer Institute student portal page.

-For more information on Fischer resources and opportunities, students may contact the Director, Fels 315.
+For more information on Fischer resources and opportunities, students may contact Academic Affairs, Conant 204.